 Race Cockroaches in Australia

-If you’ve had enough of the first-rate services of bingo for real money in the UK for a while and long to get down and dirty, then going to Oz to celebrate Australia Day on the 26th of January may be just the thing.
+If you’ve had enough of the first-rate services of online bingo UK for real money for a while and long to get down and dirty, then going to Oz to celebrate Australia Day on the 26th of January may be just the thing.
 Not only is this a non-stop party all-round, you can join in the fun of a cockroach race while you’re there.
 You’re allowed to bring your own bug or purchase one right there at the rink, and if your little critter wins, you’ll get a cash prize.
 You can also name your racer whatever you like.

 Swim With Pigs in the Bahamas